-Massage.
-The light massage of painful muscles may increase blood flow and bring warmth to the muscle.
+- Massage.
+The light massage of painful muscles may increase blood flow and bring warmth to

 Long-term treatments include:

-Use of assistive devices.
-Canes, crutches, and walkers can help to keep stress off certain joints and to improve balance.
+- Use of assistive devices.
+Canes, crutches, and walkers can help to keep stress off certain joints and to improve

 What are the complications of pediatric arthritis and other rheumatic diseases?